+The classes you take in middle school affect your college prospects.
 Most colleges prefer students who have taken specific courses in high school.
 The way to make sure your high school transcript is attractive to college admissions offices is by planning ahead.

 Many of the desirable courses can only be taken after completing basic courses first.
 The best way a middle school student can prepare for college is by taking (and passing!) the right courses in 7th and 8th grade.

 College-bound 7th & 8th grade students thinking about how to prepare for college in middle school should focus on mastering core subjects to prepare for more challenging coursework (and college entrance exams) in years to come.
 Math, English, science, history, geography, foreign language, computer science and the arts all contribute not only to intellectual development but advancement to higher education.

 Research has shown students who complete algebra by the end of 8th grade and geometry by the end of 9th grade are far more likely to go to college.
 Thinking ahead to college while still in middle school has other benefits.
 Students who pass classes in algebra, foreign language and computer skills are better qualified for AP classes and earned college credit in high school.

 How online learning helps middle school students prepare for college